lene/audpl/README.md

 `AB1 AC2 BC2`

 ##Assumptions and limitations

 I assume that the input is reasonably well behaved.
 You can easily find input that breaks the program, if you are so inclined.
 Don't do that. ;-)

 Since vertices are defined by a single character, the number of vertices is somewhat limited by the charset you use.
-(Giving the vertices Unicode names works, but do you really want to go there?).
+(Giving the vertices Unicode names works, but do you really want to use thousands of single
+unicode characters to represent your graph?).
 Due to the small size of the graphs, I did not give performance optimization more than cursory thoughts.

+I am developing on a Linux system.
+I don't see why my code should break on another OS, but I have not tested that.

 ##Design and development process